 8 Popular Reasons Couples Get Prenups

-1. At least one of them has been married before.
+1. At least one of you has been married before

 Some circumstances may be different than they were in the first marriage.
 If you're bringing certain assets into a new marriage, like child support and multiple properties, you may want to ensure they don't get tangled in any other finances.